-THE PROBLEM

-Canine Hip Dysplasia (CHD)
+THE PROBLEM Canine Hip Dysplasia (CHD)

-- Is the most commonly inherited orthopedic disease - Leads to hip arthritis causing pain, stiffness, and diminished quality of life - Has no medical or surgical cure - Afflicts more than 50% of the dogs within some breeds - Clinically affects large breed dogs more severely than smaller breed dogs

-THE KEY FACTOR
+Severe Hip Dysplasia - Is the most commonly inherited orthopedic disease - Leads to hip arthritis causing pain, stiffness, and diminished quality of life - Has no medical or surgical cure - Afflicts more than 50% of the dogs in some breeds - Clinically affects large breed dogs more severely than smaller breed dogs THE KEY FACTOR Hip Laxity In the 1980's, researchers at the University of Pennsylvania's School of Veterinary Medicine pioneered a better diagnostic method to assess hip laxity-the key factor in the development of Canine Hip Dysplasia (CHD).

-Hip Laxity

-In the 1980's, researchers at the University of Pennsylvania's School of Veterinary Medicine pioneered a better diagnostic method to assess hip laxity-the key factor in the development of Canine Hip Dysplasia (CHD).

 The hip joint is a ball-and-socket joint, with the ball of the femur (femoral head) fitting into the hip socket (acetabulum).
 Hip laxity refers to the degree of "looseness" of the ball in the hip socket.
 Studies have shown that dogs with looser hips (excessive hip laxity) are at higher risk to develop hip dysplasia than dogs with tighter hips (minimal hip laxity).

-THE SOLUTION

-AIS PennHIP Hip Improvement Program

-The research-based hip-screening procedure known as PennHIP has proven to be the most accurate and precise method to measure hip laxity.
-It can identify-as early as 16 weeks of age-dogs that are susceptible to developing hip dysplasia.
-This offers breeders the opportunity to make early decisions on breeding stock, and allows veterinarians to advise pet owners on lifestyle adjustments and preventive strategies to minimize the pain and progression of the disease.
+THE SOLUTION PennHIP - University of Pennsylvania Hip Improvement Program The research-based hip-screening procedure known as PennHIP has proven to be the most accurate and precise method to measure hip laxity.
+It can identify-as early as 16 weeks dogs that are susceptible to developing hip dysplasia.
+This offers breeders the opportunity to make early decisions on breeding stock, and allows veterinarians to advise pet owners on lifestyle adjustments and preventative strategies to minimize the pain and progression of the disease.
+THE PENNHIP PROCEDURE There are two principal innovations in the PennHIP method.

-THE PennHIP PROCEDURE

-There are two principal innovations in the PennHIP method.
 First, the dog is positioned on the x-ray table with hips in a neutral orientation, and second, a custom distraction device is applied to reveal the maximum amount of hip laxity.
 To achieve this, the dog's muscles are completely relaxed by administering sedation or general anesthesia.

-Veterinarians must complete specialized training and quality-control exercises before becoming certified to perform the PennHIP procedure.

-A complete PennHIP evaluation includes office consultation, sedation/anesthesia, and submission of the three PennHIP radiographs to ANTECH Imaging Services for evaluation.
+Veterinarians must complete specialized training and quality control exercises before becoming certified to perform the PennHIP procedure.
+A complete PennHIP evaluation includes office consultation, sedation/anesthesia, and submission of the three PennHIP radiographs to the PennHIP Analysis Center for evaluation.
 Your certified PennHIP veterinarian will be happy to discuss the procedure and cost with you.

-PennHIP RADIOGRAPHS

-PennHIP screening includes three separate radiographs (x-rays).
-Above are examples of the three PennHIP radiographs of a 15-month-old Labrador Retriever.
+PENNHIP RADIOGRAPHS PennHIP screening includes three separate radiographs (x-rays).
+Following are examples of the three PennHIP radiographs of a 15-monthold Labrador Retriever.

-HIP-EXTENDED RADIOGRAPH

-The dog's hind legs are placed in "extension."
-PennHIP utilizes the hip-extended view to identify radiographic signs of hip arthritis also known as osteoarthritis (OA).

-Traditional hip screening methods rely solely on the hip-extended view (photo 1) to evaluate both the presence of hip arthritis and joint laxity (subluxation).
-Using traditional systems this dog's hips would be considered normal because the hip-extended view (photo 1) shows no evidence of arthritis or subluxation (laxity).
-While the hip-extended view can detect existing arthritic changes, it often conceals hip laxity thereby giving a false impression of joint tightness.
-So, in the absence of arthritic changes, as in this dog, the hip-extended view does not reliably distinguish between dogs that are disease-susceptible and those that are not.

-COMPRESSION RADIOGRAPH

-The dog's hind legs are positioned in a neutral, weightbearing orientation and the femoral heads (balls of the femur) are gently seated into the acetabula (hip sockets).

-This view can identify critical anatomic landmarks of the hip and determine how well the femoral head fits into the acetabulum.

-DISTRACTION RADIOGRAPH

-The dog's hind legs are positioned in the same neutral position as the compression radiograph and a special device is used to reveal the dog's inherent joint laxity.
+DISTRACTION RADIOGRAPH The dog's hind legs are positioned in a neutral, weightbearing orientation and a special device is used to reveal the doa's inherent joint laxity.
 This exclusive feature of the PennHIP procedure permits accurate measurement of maximal hip laxity.